abhijith/abhijith.github.io/_posts/resume.md

 * *Promotional analysis for the retail practice:* Re-architected the existing RDBMs based system using Hadoop/HBase and reduced turnaround time from ~60 hours to 10 minutes.

 #### Higher Order Systems (Runa Inc) (Senior Software Engineer [Platform], Sep 2011 - Mar 2013)

 *Technologies:* Ruby, Clojure, Vagrant, Chef, Ironfan, Hadoop, HBase, ZooKeeper, AWS, Sensu, RabbitMQ.

 * Ported the Clojure application stack to Leiningen and standardized the development environment.
-Consequently, reduced dev-prod disparity.

 * Deployed and managed Hadoop, ZooKeeper and HBase cluster on AWS using Ironfan.